Alfresco/docs-alfresco/transformation-engine/latest/support/index.md

 title: Supported platforms
 ---

-The following are the supported platforms for Alfresco Document Transformation Engine:
+The following are the supported platforms for Alfresco Document Transformation Engine 2.3.1:

 | Version | Notes |
 | ------- | ----- |